isomerpages/nlb-biblioasia/_mar-2012/Comic Books: As Windows into a Singapore of the 1980s and 1990.md

 #### **NOTES**

-[^1]: For example, see my article on the significance of Elvis Presley in Singapore 1964.
-Lim, C.J.
+[^1]: For example, see my article on the significance of Elvis Presley in Singapore in 1964.
+Lim, C.T.
 (2007, August 29).
 Elvis and Singapore. _Citizen Historian._ Retrieved from Citizen Historian website.

-[^2]: Disclosure; this recreation was curated by Foo Kwee Horng, Koh Nguang How, Lai Chee Kien and I. Foo, K.H., Koh, N.H. &amp; Lim, C.T.
+[^2]: Disclosure: this recreation was curated by Foo Kwee Horng, Koh Nguang How, Lai Chee Kien and me.
+Foo, K.H., Koh, N.H. &amp; Lim, C.T.
 (2006, October).
 A brief history of woodcuts in Singapore. [_BiblioAsia_](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx), _2_ (3), 30–34.
 Retrieved from BiblioAsia website.
 The original exhibition was held at the old National Library at Stamford Road in 1966.
-For more information, see [_Imprints of the past: Remembering the 1966 Woodcut Exhibition_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12824746), 2006 found at the Lee Kong Chian Reference Library.
+For more information, see [_Imprints of the past: Remembering the 1966 Woodcut Exhibition_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12824746), 2006, found at the Lee Kong Chian Reference Library.

 [^3]: Nureza Ahmad.
 (2004, May 10). [_First multilingual play_ _in Singapore_](https://eresources.nlb.gov.sg/infopedia/articles/SIP_132_2005-01-26.html).
 Retrieved from Singapore Infopedia.
 In 1988, the Ong Teng Cheong Advisory Council on Art and Culture completed its extended study and recommended the setting up of the National Arts Council and the building of the Esplanade.

-[^4]: In a recent exchange, Khoo said his favourite story is the Modern Man, a Twilight Zone type story where an arrogant yuppie was transported to the past, chased by dinosaurs and finally eaten by cavemen who digested and shat him out.
+[^4]: In a recent exchange, Khoo said his favourite story is the “Modern Man”, a *Twilight Zone*-type story where an arrogant yuppie is transported to the past, chased by dinosaurs and finally eaten by cavemen who digest and shit him out.
 Things can’t get more literal than this.

-[^5]: Teo has written about her experiences being detained without trial in Beyond The Blue Gate.
-(2010).
+[^5]: Teo has written about her experiences being detained without trial in *Beyond The Blue Gate* (2010).
 Lim, C.T.
 (2010, June 27). _Unfortunate lives still_ \[Web log comment\].
 Retrieved from Singapore Comix website.

 [^6]: Talking cock.com (n.d.).
 Retrieved from Talkingcock.com website.

 [^7]: Gurnani, A. (2009, September 3). _In conversation with Mr Kiasu creator Johnny Lau._ Retrieved from axapac website.

 [^8]: Lent, J. (1995).
-“Mr Kiasu”, “Condom Boy” and ‘The House of Lim”: The world of Singapore cartoons. _Jurnal Komunikasi,_ 11, 73–83.
+“Mr Kiasu”, “Condom Boy” and “The House of Lim”: The world of Singapore cartoons. _Journal Komunikasi,_ 11, 73–83.

 [^9]: Zhuang, J. (2011, June 14). _Mr Kiasu: Why So Like Dat?
 The life and times of being scared to lose._ Retrieved from Justinzhuang website.

-[^10]: “In conversation with Mr Kiasu creator Johnny Lau”.
+[^10]: “In conversation with Mr Kiasu creator Johnny Lau.”

-[^11]: “The World of Singapore Cartoon”.
+[^11]: “The World of Singapore Cartoon.”

-[^12]: “Mr Kiasu: Why U So Like Dat”?
+[^12]: “Mr Kiasu: Why U So Like Dat?”